regulus33/MidiFrame/README.md

 }
 ```

-# MidiMapper (prepares midi data for the logic)
+# MidiMapper

-## description:

-Client side, it sends the resulting data mods to the server where node processes it into ffmpeg stuff
+All it does is convert browser recording of midi events into a format we can use on the server.

 ## methods

 `getMidiChannel(event)`

 will determine the human readable midi channel from unprocessed midi data.
-Takes our custom event objects as an argument.
+Takes custom event objects as an argument.

 | parameters        | description           | example  |
 | ------------- |:-------------:| -----:|